Ziqi-Yang/.emacs.d/README.md

 2. Private configurations are in module `my-private-configs`, which is not inclued in git repo.

+3. If you find changing configuration doesn't apply, it's probably you have randomly generates a `elc` file under the same directory of the source file.

 ## Understand Concepts

 ### `align-regexp` Explain